-For overhead press, this can be achieved by a pin press or a landmine press.
+For overhead press (arms overhead), this can be achieved by a pin press or a landmine press.
 Set the safety pins up in a squat rack so the bar rests at a height that stops short of the range you get shoulder pain during a pin press.

 Pre-Activation/ Warm Up

 If you have read our previous blog on tips for keeping your shoulders healthy, you would have seen that we recommend warming your shoulder joint up properly before you lift.
-Before pressing, try some activation work of your rotator cuff muscles and shoulder blade stabilisers.
-Having a strong, active base to press from can help keep your shoulder muscles in a good position and stop certain structures getting overloaded and sore.
+Before performing the overhead press, try some activation work of your rotator cuff muscles and shoulder blade stabilisers.
+Having a strong, active base to press from can help keep your shoulder muscles in a good position and stop certain structures from getting overloaded and sore.